Advertisement

 Social skills and autism: building relationships

-With autism often affecting social skills, building relationships can take a significant amount of effort.
-Many people on the spectrum face social isolation.
-However, interventions like social skills training can help autistic people learn the skills they need to interact with others, as well as the reverse.
-Miscommunications are common in interactions between the average person and those on the spectrum, but it's important to not let these inhibit future socialization.
+Since autism often affects social skills, building relationships can take extra effort.
+Many individuals on the spectrum experience social isolation.
+Programs like social skills training can help people with autism learn how to interact with others and vice versa.
+Miscommunication is common, but it’s crucial to avoid letting these challenges hinder future socialization.

 Lonely sad african-american schoolgirl crying while all her classmates ignoring her